Mother’s Day is in 12 days.

 And did I happen to mention I made these in about an hour’s time total?

-Super simple & easy, really pretty handmade gift for your Mom on Mother’s Day.
+These tin can crafts are a super simple & easy, really pretty handmade gift for your Mom on Mother’s Day.

-Those are the best kind.
-Handmade
+Those are the best kind….handmade.

 I know, because I’m a Mother. :)